 The Salem Pantry

 The Essex National Heritage Area encompasses events, programming, and historic facilities and landscapes around the region.
 Here in Salem, Essex Heritage manages the Boat Tours to Bakers Island Light in the summer along with the Salem Witch Hunt Film & Tours.
-Participating in their programming helps support Essex Heritage’s mission, and if you’re looking to give a little extra this Giving Tuesday you can also make a donation online here or learn more about their initiatives going into 2021 here.
+Participating in their programming helps support Essex Heritage’s mission, and if you’re looking to give a little extra this Giving Tuesday you can also make a donation online here.

 The House of the Seven Gables